Thank You for Funding Our Anthology!

 We can eat popcorn.
 It will be fun.

-Saturday: I’d managed to get my mother to take my brother and I to the circus without telling her I didn’t really want to go to see the elephants, just a boy.
-We walked to the school-circus from our house—my twenty seven year old mother in her signature frayed, worn jeans with holes and a long-sleeve plaid man’s shirt.
+On Saturday, I managed to get my mother to take my brother and I to the circus without telling her that I didn’t really want to go to see the elephants, just a boy.
+We walked to the from our house—my twenty-seven-year-old mother in her signature frayed, worn jeans with holes and a long-sleeve plaid man’s shirt.
 Her girlish fingernails and cigarettes fresh from the pack.
-Me with long hair and a long dress with flowers and pockets and lace.
-The only dress I wore that previous summer.
-A hippie dress.
+Me with my long hair and long dress with flowers, pockets and lace.

 Next to the blond boy who’d specifically asked me to be his date to the circus was a pretty little girl in a light blue dress.
 They were standing together near the popcorn.
 The fury rose inside me like a ring of fire.
 Why would he invite two girls?
 I reread his note in my head: Let’s go the circus together.
 We can eat popcorn.
 It will be fun.